weweb-assets/ww-input-file/AI.md

 Variables:

 -   `value`: array - Array of file objects with properties:

     -   `name`: string - File name
-    -   `size`: number - File size in MB
+    -   `size`: number - File size in bytes
-    -   `type`: string - MIME type of the file
+    -   `mimeType`: string - MIME type of the file
     -   `extension`: string - File extension
-    -   `lastModified`: number - Last modified timestamp
+    -   `base64`: string - Base64 representation of the file (if exposeBase64 is true)
+    -   `binary`: ArrayBuffer - Binary representation of the file (if exposeBinary is true)
+    -   `id`: string - Unique ID for the file (for stable transitions)

+-   `status`: object - Status information for each file, with file names as keys and objects as values:

     -   `uploadProgress`: number - Upload progress (0-100)
     -   `isUploading`: boolean - Whether the file is currently uploading
     -   `isUploaded`: boolean - Whether the file has been uploaded

+Local context:

+-   `fileUpload`: object - Local context object for element (accessible via wwElement.locals.fileUpload):
-    -   `base64`: string - Base64 representation of the file (if exposeBase64 is true)
+    -   `value`: array - Reference to the file list array
-    -   `binary`: ArrayBuffer - Binary representation of the file (if exposeBinary is true)
+    -   `isUploading`: boolean - Whether any file is currently uploading
-    -   `id`: string - Unique ID for the file (for stable transitions)
+    -   `uploadProgress`: number - Average upload progress of all files (0-100)
+    -   `isUploaded`: boolean - Whether all files have been uploaded

 Special features: